Has Murad Pasha: Career and death

 In contrast to his brother, Murad's early life and career in Ottoman service are obscure.
 He must have enjoyed the favour of the Sultan—the sobriquet Hass, by which he is known, is an adjective meaning "private, personal" and designated intimacy and favour with a ruler—and wealthy, since in 1465/66 he began construction of a mosque in the Aksaray district of Constantinople, which was completed by his brother Mesih, who was eventually buried there.

 When Mahmud Pasha Angelović was dismissed as Grand Vizier and beylerbey (governor-general) of the Rumelia Eyalet in c.
 1468, Hass Murad succeeded him in the latter position.
 He seems to have held it until 1473, when he participated in a campaign against the Ak Koyunlu ruler Uzun Hassan in Anatolia, in which he was defeated and killed.
-During this campaign, he commanded the army's right wing a force of 20,000 men with 40 sanjakbeys.
+During this campaign, he commanded the army's right wing, a force of 20,000 men with 40 sanjakbeys.
 Uzun Hassan retreated before the Ottomans beyond the Euphrates.
 According to some Ottoman historians, Mahmud Pasha, who served under Murad's command, tried to warn him that the Ak Koyunlu were known to employ feigned retreats and that he should follow them cautiously, but Murad, who is portrayed as young, impetuous, and eager to claim glory for himself, did not heed him.
 Instead he moved ahead with part of his army, crossed the Euphrates, and was caught in an ambush on 4 August.
-The ensuing Battle of Tercan was a disaster for the Ottomans: Murad was killed—although Uzun Hassan's letter to the Doge of Venice claims that he was captured—along with a large part of the Ottoman army, while several distinguished commanders, including Turahanoğlu Ömer Bey and Fenarioğlu Ahmed Pasha, were taken prisoner.
+The ensuing Battle of Tercan was a disaster for the Ottomans: Murad was killed—although Uzun Hassan's letter to the Doge of Venice claims that he was captured—along with a large part of the Ottoman army, while several distinguished commanders, including Turahanoğlu Ömer Bey and Fenarioğlu Ahmed Pasha, were also taken prisoner.
 Other historians, however, including contemporary Greek and Latin sources, accuse Mahmud Pasha of knowing about the ambush and failing to warn Murad, because he was jealous of him.

+In popular culture

+In the Turkish historical fiction TV series Mehmed: Fetihler Sultanı, Has Murad Pasha is currently portrayed by Turkish actor Hilmi Cem İntepe.